realityforge/Quake-III-Arena/README.md

-  cl_autoRecordDemo                 - record a new demo on each map change cl_aviFrameRate                   - the framerate to use when capturing video cl_aviMotionJpeg                  - use the mjpeg codec when capturing video cl_guidServerUniq                 - makes cl_guid unique for each server cl_cURLLib                        - filename of cURL library to load cl_consoleKeys                    - space delimited list of key names or
+  cl_autoRecordDemo                 - record a new demo on each map change cl_aviFrameRate                   - the framerate to use when capturing video cl_aviMotionJpeg                  - use the mjpeg codec when capturing video cl_cURLLib                        - filename of cURL library to load cl_consoleKeys                    - space delimited list of key names or
                                       characters that toggle the console